pymongo/leetcode-rust/README.md

 - problem number with `🤔` suffix has many solutions
 - problem number with `🚫` suffix means TODO, maybe too hard to solve
 - problem number with `🐢` suffix without 0ms solution
+- problem number with `❌` suffix is a bad solution(like 372 Python can't do bitwise add)

 leetcode_problems
 ========